bevyengine/bevy-website/content/news/2021-04-06-bevy-0.5/index.md

 The old implementation largely worked, but it had a number of quirks and limitations.
 First and foremost, it required adding a new `StateStage`, which cut down on parallelism, increased boilerplate, and forced ordering where it wasn't required.
 Additionally, some of the lifecycle events didn't always behave as expected.

-The new {{rust_type(type="struct" crate="bevy_ecs" mod="schedule" version="0.5.0" name="State")}} implementation is built on top of the new parallel executor's SystemSet and RunCriteria features, for a much more natural, flexible, and parallel api that builds on existing concepts instead of creating new ones:
+The new {{rust_docs(type="struct" crate="bevy_ecs" mod="schedule" version="0.5.0" name="State")}} implementation is built on top of the new parallel executor's SystemSet and RunCriteria features, for a much more natural, flexible, and parallel api that builds on existing concepts instead of creating new ones:

 ```rust
 #[derive(Debug, Clone, Eq, PartialEq, Hash)]